 Poverty declined from 33.5% in 2002/3 to 23.2% in 2012/319.
-However, the decrease in poverty was not evenly spread throughout the population and so the reduction in poverty was slower than if wealth had been more evenly distributed.
+However, the decrease in poverty was not evenly spread throughout the population, meaning some areas remain extremely poor.
 The uneven distribution is shown by the fact that the cumulative growth in average consumption was 25 percent over 10 years, but the cumulative growth for the bottom 40 percent was only 14%20.
 People living on less than \$1.25 (2005 PPP) a day made up 30% of the population in 1998 - 201221.

-Similar to the differences in poverty reduction amongst different socioeconomic groups, poverty is more pronounced in some regions than others.
+Poverty is more pronounced in some regions than others.
 Poverty is particularly concentrated in areas with high concentrations of ethnic minority groups, and remoteness, exclusion, and lack of education are all associated with extreme poverty 22.

-The 2013 Millennium Development Progress Report also showed a link between gender and poverty, with women finding it more difficult to escape poverty because of social norms and values that govern the gender division of labour.
-Female-maintained households have been over-represented amongst the poor.
-In employment, although men and women are more pronounced amongst the poor.
+Gender Context The 2013 Millennium Development Progress Report also showed a link between gender and poverty, with women finding it more difficult to escape poverty because of social norms and values that govern the gender division of labour.
+Female-maintained households have been over-represented amongst the poor23.
+Gender disparities in education are more pronounced amongst the poor.
 In employment, although men and women are equally represented in the workforce, there are more women than men working in vulnerable employment.
 Women are well represented in the National Assembly, making up 25% of its members.
 However, there is very low representation of women in other decision-making positions, and especially in provincial and district level governments.